-Wireless PIR also Pet proof version available
+Wireless PIR also Pet-proof version available

-You then move on to programming in the external siren box, which is the same process as the sensors, with the siren unit flashing and peeping to acknowledge that it has been included in the programme by the control panel after it has sent a test signal from the panel.
+You then move on to programming in the external siren box, which is the same process as the sensors, with the siren unit flashing and peeping to acknowledge that it has been included in the program by the control panel after it has sent a test signal from the panel.

-We usually then move into the section of the programme which is called the advanced section which allows you to set the amount of time for exit and entry and also for the length of time that the siren unit will run in alarm condition.
+We usually then move into the section of the program which is called the advanced section which allows you to set the amount of time for exit and entry and also for the length of time that the siren unit will run in alarm condition.
 You basically want the minimum amount of time possible to be able to enter the building with ease and to be able to disarm the system.

 The last important part of the programming is to go into the edit devices section and choose each individual magnetic contact or infrared sensor and decide whether it will be an instant alarm setting, entry setting or home setting.

 1 Instant setting is exactly what it suggests, it means if that sensor is triggered when the alarm is armed you get the full alarm condition.